tbruyelle/json-signer/README.md

 have to specify the exact keyring backend where your keys are stored.
 If you don't know, use `json-signer list-keys` with different backends until you find out where your keys are stored.

+## Caveats

+Unlike cosmos-sdk app, `json-signer` is not able to check if the signer is the one expected by the message.
+For example, for a `MsgSend` message, the signer must match the `from_address` field, and the cosmos-sdk app CLI will reject the attempt to sign such a transaction if it doesn't.
+The `json-signer` can't do this because it doesn't depend on protobuf types like `MsgSend` and others.

 ## Example using gaia